What is a Career Test?

 - Suggesting resources to further explore the options

 - Exploring any gaps in knowledge or skills so you can prepare for success

 To be clear, a career test WILL NOT make your decisions for you, nor will it limit your options to a single choice.
 We all have different interests.
 What is right for person A may not be right for person B even if they have similar profiles.

-For example, one of the most popular career aptitude tests is the Holland Code.
+For example, one of the most popular career aptitude tests is the Holland Code test.
 This test measures preferences in six broad areas of interest – Realistic, Investigative, Artistic, Social, Enterprising and Conventional.
 People who prefer Investigative (also called Thinking) are drawn to activities that involve theory, research and intellectual inquiry.
 They like working independently with ideas and concepts and are likely to find the greatest career satisfaction in jobs that allow them to do so.